TandaHQ/api-v2-code-samples/user_guides/getting_started/README.md

 A few terms you'll see in this guide, that you might have seen before:

 - *Request* - in [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods), a message sent from one system to another (in this case, from your code, to the API)
-- *Resopnse* - what a web server sends back when you send it a request
+- *Response* - what a web server sends back when you send it a request
 - *Endpoint* - a particular URL that the API responds to
 - *GET*, *POST*, *PUT*, *DELETE* - [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) methods.
 GET means "give me data".
 POST means "insert this data".
 PUT means "update with this data".
 DELETE means "get rid of data".